On generating series of finitely presented operads: Introduction

 These generating series are important invariants of an operad.
-For example, they appear in Ginzburg--Kapranov criterion for Koszul operads.
-A lot of examples of such series are recently calculated, see~\cite{zin} for an overview of known examples of algebraic operads.
-Moreover, for binary symmetric operads with one or two generators (essentially, for quotients of the operad of associative algebras), such generating series has been extensively studied for decades under the name of {\em codimension series of varieties of algebras}, see~\cite{giza, bd}.
+For example, they appear in the Ginzburg--Kapranov criterion for Koszul operads. \cite{zin} gives examples of such series.
+Moreover, the generating series for binary symmetric operads with one or two generators have been extensively studied for decades under the name of {\em codimension series of varieties of algebras}, see~\cite{giza, bd}.
+These are essentially the series for quotients of the operad of associative algebras.

-Here we present a new approach to such series based on the theory of Gr\"obner bases for operads developed in~\cite{dk}.
-A number of important operads admit a finite Gr\"obner basis of the ideal of relations.
-Here we discuss the dimensions of components of operads with a finite Gr\"obner basis of relations in the form of their generating series.
+Here we present a new approach to such series using the theory of Gr\"obner bases for operads developed in~\cite{dk}.
+Note that, in general, the theory of such Gr\"obner bases helps to answer a question: is a given operadic element equal to zero in an operad defined by a given collection of operadic relations?
+For example, the famous Jacobian Conjecture can be reformulated as a question of this kind~\cite[Section~2]{onYagzhev}.
+A number of operads admit a finite Gr\"obner basis of the ideal of relations; we refer them as operads with a finite Gr\"obner basis for short.
+In such operads, there is an effective direct algorithm to answer the above question.
+We study the generating series for the dimensions of the components of such operads.

-Suppose an operad $\P$ admits a finite Gr\"obner basis $G$ of its relations.
-Let $\hat G$ be the set of leading terms of the elements from $G$.
-The operad $\hat \P$ with the same set of generators and finite set of monomial relations $\hat G$ is called the monomial replacement of $\P$ and have the same generating series of dimensions as $\P$.
-This observation reduces the problem of description of generating series of operads with finite Gr\"obner bases to the same problem for operads with finite monomial relations.
+Suppose an operad $\P$ admits a finite Gr\"obner basis $G$ of the ideal of its relations.
+Let $\widehat G$ be the set of leading terms of the elements of $G$.
+The operad $\widehat \P$ defined by the same set of generators as $\P$ and the finite set of relations $\widehat G$ is called the monomial replacement of $\P$ and has the same generating series of dimensions as $\P$.
+This observation reduces the problem of the describing the generating series of operads with finite Gr\"obner bases to the same problem for operads with finite set of monomial relations.
+Thus, we prove the theorems on operads with finite Gr\"obner bases listed below for operads with a finite set of monomial relations only.

 Our first result deals with {\em non-symmetric} operads.

 \begin{theorem}[Theorem~\ref{th-nonsym}] The ordinary generating series of a non-symmetric operad with a finite Gr\"obner basis is an algebraic function. \end{theorem}